-Lawyer Veysel Ok gave a statement regarding the court decision after the hearing was over: “This lawsuit was aimed to settle accounts on the violation of the right to freedom of a journalist.
+Upon the conclusion of the hearing, Ok made a statement to those present.
+“This lawsuit was aimed to settle accounts on the violation of the right to freedom of a journalist.
 The figures in the compensation case meant nothing, this trial was aimed to detect and prove the unlawful proceeding against Deniz Yücel.
 If the court had acted accordingly with the laws and international conventions that they are bound with, they wouldn't have rejected the case.
 However, this case is not over yet.
 We will appeal to this decision and follow this case until it is brought before the European Court of Human Rights.
 Our aim was to establish accountability of the judiciary, regarding arbitrary arrests.
 We will try to make this case a precedent for journalists and others who are under arrest unlawfully.”